VatsalJagani/Learn-NodeJS/README.md

   - Middleware
   - Parameters, query strings and body
   - Templating Engine
+- ToDo Application
+  - Node with API structure
+  - Authentication in NodeJS
+  - APIs and Web
+  - Understanding server-side JS (Node) and client-side JS and it's separation

 ### Learning from Udemy course "Learn and Understand NodeJS"